Historic medieval canals at dusk in twilight, Bruges, Belgium

 Beguinage (Begijnhof)

 Peaceful 13th-century courtyard where religious lay women (beguines) lived.
-Free entry to courtyard (9am–6:30pm), museum $2.
+Free entry to courtyard (hours vary seasonally), optional Beguine house/museum.
 White-gabled houses surround tranquil green—magical in spring when daffodils bloom.
 Actual beguines gone—now Benedictine nuns live here.
 Perfect escape from tourist crowds.
 Best early morning or just before closing.
 Respectful silence appreciated.

 Art & Museums